Maybeboard

 • Kardur, Doomscourge

 • Mangara, the Diplomat - Dissuades attacks, since it could lead to drawing 2 cards.
 Also gives spell-slingers something to pause and consider.
-Swapped out recently since it didn't trigger off either of its clauses much at all.
+Swapped out since it my opponents typically removed him or found ways to play around him.
 Could be great in metas with a greater abundance of spell slinger strategies.

 • Smothering Tithe - It's good.
 That much is obvious and not much else needs to be said lol.
 If I'm lacking for mana or taxing effects, then I know what could help fix that.